On the Smallest Support Size of Integer Solutions to Linear Equations: Introduction

 We intend for this paper to stand out for the strength of its result, but also for its simplicity and readability.

 \paragraph{Overview.} In Section \ref{sec:literature}, we discuss related work and how the results of this paper compare with recent developments in bounding the support size of integer solutions to systems of equations/inequalities.
 In Section \ref{sec:integral_independence} we introduce the notion of integral independence, which will be useful throughout the proofs of Theorems \ref{thm:integer:equation:support:bound} and \ref{thm:main}.
-In particular, in Section \ref{sec:bound_f}, we achieve a nontrivial lower bound on the largest $m \times m$ subdeterminant of a matrix $A$ with integrally independent columns, given by Theorem \ref{thm:integer:equation:support:bound}—furthermore, this bound increases with the number of columns.
-In Section \ref{sec:bound_h}, we use the relationship between the largest subdeterminant and largest entry given by the Hardamard bound, we achieve the upper bound on the number of columns, i.e. $h(m,t)$, given by Theorem \ref{thm:integer:equation:support:bound}.
+In particular, in Section \ref{sec:bound_f}, we achieve a nontrivial lower bound on the largest $m \times m$ subdeterminant of a matrix $A$ with integrally independent columns, given by Theorem \ref{thm:main}.
+In Section \ref{sec:bound_h}, using the relationship between the largest subdeterminant and largest absolute entry given by the Hadamard's inequality \cite{hadamard1893resolution}, we achieve the upper bound on the number of columns, i.e. $h(m,t)$, given by Theorem \ref{thm:integer:equation:support:bound}.
 Finally, in Section \ref{sec:tight_example} we exhibit the matrix $A$ referred to in the latter statement of Theorem \ref{thm:main}.